exasol/tableau-connector/README.md

 ## Note

-**Currently the Tableau connector developed in this repository is not yet signed, certificated and shipped by Tableau and is not recommended for production environments.**
+**Currently the Tableau connector developed in this repository is signed by Exasol, but not certificated and shipped by Tableau and is not recommended for production environments.**

 ## Features